basho/basho_docs/source/languages/en/riak/ops/running/tools/riak-admin.md

 ## top

 Top uses Erlang's etop to provide information about what the Erlang processes inside of Riak are doing.
-Top reports process reductions (an indicator of CPU utilization), memory used and message queue sizes.
+Top reports process reductions (an indicator of CPU utilization), memory used, and message queue sizes.

 ```bash
 riak-admin top [-interval N] [-sort reductions|memory|msg_q] [-lines N]